What’s It All About?

 - Strengthen existing community ties and create new ones

-- Introduce a joyful (and hopefully recurring) cultural event to the city we love
+- Introduce a joyful recurring cultural event to the city we love

 Event Day Details

 - Location: Downtown Northampton, MA.
-The parade will begin outdoors at the Northampton Center for the Arts at 33 Hawley Street and end outside the Academy of Music.
+The parade will begin outdoors at the Northampton Center for the Arts at 33 Hawley Street and end in Pulaski Park.

 DoozyDo Grand-ish Marshals